hydephp/develop/docs/getting-started/console-commands.md

 | `--host=` | [default: "localhost"] |
 | `--port=` | [default: 8080]        |

-## Run a series of tests to validate your setup and help you optimize your site.
+## Test and validate your project to optimize your site
 <a name="validate" style="display: inline-block; position: absolute; margin-top: -5rem;"></a>

 ```bash